QuantumSavory/QuantumSavory.jl/docs/src/index.md

 end
 ```

+A limited public demo of a fraction of some internal research code.
+Full code to be release shortly.

 !!! danger

     This is software is still in a fairly unstable alpha state!
 The documentation is extremely barebones and current users are expected to read the source code.